-Last Modified 23 June 2021 First Added 28 October 2017
+Last Modified 15 September 2023 First Added 28 October 2017

 Meditation is always a sure way to get some sleep.
 This consists of soothing voices coupled with dreamy scenarios, on top of deep breathing techniques.
 Studies have proven that mindfulness meditation helps fight insomnia and improve sleep.
 So, here are our favourite guided meditation podcasts to help you sleep:

-First and foremost to help you drift off is, of course, sleep-inducing sounds.
 Whether a sound is helpful or disruptive to your slumber depends on the individual.
 Neuroscientist Hawley Montgomery-Downs recommends trying specific sounds to see what’s best for you.
 The most popular noises to aid sleep tend to be white noise or nature sounds, such as ocean waves or rainfall.
 Here are a couple of podcasts that we recommend for sleep-inducing sounds:

 Autonomous Sensory Meridian Response is an ever-growing popular phenomenon when it comes to sleep.
 This refers to the sense of relaxation you feel with certain repetitive sounds, such as tapping or whispering.
 This podcast features hour-long episodes of a man whispering.
-He reads things that won’t particularly keep you hooked, such as Wikipedia pages.
+He reads things that won’t keep you particularly hooked, such as Wikipedia pages.

 For a more soothing and slightly less strange approach, the sleep playlists on Spotify are here to help.
 This particular playlist exclusively features instrumentals with relaxing melodies.
-The songs also include sleep inducing noises, such as rainfall or panpipes.
+The songs also include sleep-inducing noises, such as rainfall or panpipes.